OpenNMT/OpenNMT-py/docs/source/Summarization.md

 # Example: Summarization

 This document describes how to replicate summarization experiments on the CNNDM and gigaword datasets using OpenNMT-py.
 In the following, we assume access to a tokenized form of the corpus split into train/valid/test set.
+You can find the data [here](https://github.com/harvardnlp/sent-summary).

 An example article-title pair from Gigaword should look like this: